 Visit the SAT site for practice tests, study groups and more information

-All Juniors will take the mandatory “school day SAT” in Spring 2018 (date TBD).
-There is no fee for this SAT.
-It does not include an essay writing component.
+All Juniors took the mandatory “school day SAT” in March 2018.
+It did not include an essay writing component.
 Counselors strongly encourage ALL students to take an additional SAT with essay writing at a Saturday administration.
 SAT Subject Tests are also encouraged for students who are strong in a particular subject.
 Each test is one hour.
 Register at sat.org.

 The ACT is another widely accepted/required standardized test.
 Register at act.org.